Fairbridge Way – Ilke Homes

-The Fairbridge Way site is a former water treatment works site and will provide up to 325 homes with 30% affordable (97 homes) as part of the overall plans for the Northern Arc.
-It will include a wide range of house types and tenures to cater for housing demand in the local area as well as providing connections to the wider development.
-Glenbeigh will also be making substantial contributions towards sports provision, local community infrastructure, sustainable transport improvements and education, all of which will be realised off-site.
+The Fairbridge Way site is a former water treatment works site and will provide 307 homes, which Ilke intend to deliver as 100% affordable in tandem with their development partner, Places for People as part of the overall plans for the Burgess Hill Strategic Growth Programme.
+It will include a wide range of house types and tenures to cater for housing demand in the local area.
+The proposed method of construction will enable quicker delivery and sustainability improvements over traditional methods, and it is anticipated that construction on site will start summer 2022.
+Ilke Homes will also be making substantial contributions towards sports provision, local community infrastructure, sustainable transport improvements and education, all of which will be realised off-site.

 Kings Way – Persimmon